 London lights up at Christmas.
 It's definitely worth visiting the big stores on Oxford Street and Regent Street in London's West End, where window shopping under the lights won't cost you a penny.
 The display comes on nightly beginning in early November.

-Every winter, outdoor ice skating rinks appear all over London, including the UK's largest at Winter Wonderland in Hyde Park.
-Most rinks operate from mid-November to mid-January and most stay open late into the evening.
-A number of rinks host special events throughout the holiday season.
-And you can rent skates at many of them.
+Every winter, outdoor ice skating rinks appear all over London.
+Most rinks operate from mid-November to mid-January and many stay open late into the evening.
+A number of rinks host special events throughout the holiday season, and you can rent skates at many of them.

 Norway gifts London with a huge Christmas tree for Trafalgar Square each year as a thank you for the country's help during World War II.
 The tree typically reaches more than 20 meters high and averages between 50 and 60 years old.